x-zvf/programming-challenges/README.md

 # Some of my solutions to various programming challanges
 The filenames should roughly match the challange names.

+Most of the code is not elegant, but always meets the required space and time complexity.

 # Contributing
 This is purely an archive of my code.
 There's nothing to contribute.